 The panel had two people both aged under 30.
 One asked pointed questions another was moderate.
 HR questions were being asked for the first 5-7 minutes followed by technical questions and puzzles in between.

-Q.1.
-Why did you select this college?
-Did you have any other choices?
-What were they?
-Why not an Open University? (as I had said college was not that much important for me), Q.2. what are your hobbies(reading books and playing computer games), who is your favourite writer(J.K.
+Q.2. what are your hobbies(reading books and playing computer games), who is your favourite writer(J.K.
 Rowling), have you read all her books, Have you read Da Vinci Code, what kind of games do you play?
 Do you play strategy games?
 Which game?
 Have you played empire earth?
 Have you played Road rash?

 Q.3.
 Why is your career graph so sinusoidal?(My marks in 12th was not good while 10th marks and B-Tech marks were better)?
 What are your favourite subjects?
 In which field would you like to work?